a person typing on a laptop computer

 Where They Come From

 No matter which pests you have in your home, they all have a similar way of invading.
 Typically, it all starts with an adult laying eggs in your food.
-This could happen at the grocery store, in the manufacturing plant, or in your home.
+This could happen at the grocery store, in the manufacturing plant, or your home.

 In some cases, these pests come from outside your home.
 They find entrances and make their way into your pantry.
 After they find the food, they lay their eggs.
 Then, the eggs hatch and become larvae.
 They eat the food and turn into adults.
 Once that happens, the life cycle starts over again.
 It's challenging to eliminate pantry pests once they enter your home, so prevention is crucial.
 They contaminate your food and put you at risk.